Yukon Territory - Earth Year 2203

 “It’s a blend from old science fiction movies of the 1950s and 60s.
 Can’t beat Hollywood for horror.
 Gorlak is primarily a mix of monsters from The Angry Red Planet and Them, both classics in my book.”

-“Well, put Gorlak in stasis.
-I don’t want him stinking up my ship, then crank up the environmentals on the station.
-I’ll be there in a few days, then come get you.
+“Crank up the environmentals on the station.
+I’ll be there in a few days.
 First, I want to pay Mr. George Anderson a visit to convey my disappointment in his lack of manners, then we can go anywhere we want.
-There are some aliens referenced in your library I’d like to meet.
+There are a few aliens referenced in your library I’d like to meet.
 The heat should be off here in a few centuries.
-I don’t want to stay away forever.”
+I don’t want to stay away from home forever.”